snhackspace/snhack.github.com/README.md

 ### Example Post

 The following post uses standard markdown.
-The `<!-- more -->` tag is standard html which is also supported by markdown.
+The `<!-- more -->` tag is standard html which is also supported.

 	---